Mathématique: Chapter 63

 “You can tell?”
 Rush asked.

-“Always,” Sheppard said quietly.
+“Always,” Sheppard replied.

 For some reason, McKay decided to glare at Rush this time.

-Rush felt slightly hurt by this.
+Rush felt (slightly) hurt by this.

-It was an irrational hurt, given that he didn’t know McKay.
-Not in a technical sense.
-But—he’d dreamed of the man consistently.
-For weeks now.
-McKay was, arguably, the only person who felt at all familiar to him, even if it was a borrowed familiarity.
+It was an irrational hurt, given he didn’t truly know McKay.
+But—he’d dreamed of the man for weeks now.

 Sheppard and Young stared at McKay.

-“Well, we can’t control everything in the universe, can we now?”
-McKay replied.
-“I’m just trying to demonstrate that my commitment level is high.
+“I can’t control everything in the universe, no matter how much I want to,” McKay replied.
+“I’m trying to demonstrate that my commitment level is high.
 Sorry I don’t have a P-90 to aggressively hold while saying it.”
-McKay glanced at Rush, communicating something along the lines of can-you-believe-the-idiocy-I-have-to-confront-on-daily-basis?
+McKay glanced at Rush, communicating something along the lines of can-you-believe-the-idiocy-I-have-to-confront-on-a-daily-basis?

 McKay looked surprised.